Promises of Continuity: G2-Dyads

 Development is maturational, while Cultivation is transcendental.

 Requirements: All the promises involve binding yourself despite not knowing the consequences.
-As a result, they all call for patience, courage, self-discipline and tolerance of discomfort.
+As a result, they all call for courage and resolve.

 Dysfunction shows up through equivocating or operating in a perfunctory way, which may appear as hesitation, vacillation, or dithering.